Bianchi-V String Cosmological model with Dark Energy Anisotropy: Introduction

 It has now become an accepted fact that the expansion of the universe is accelerating due to an exotic energy source having large negative pressure called dark energy (DE).
 But the mystery is that, a little is known about dark energy: it violates strong energy condition and can cluster at large scale.
 Moreover DE does not interact with baryonic matter and therefore making it difficult to detect.
 It dominates the present universe and was less effective in early time.
 Recent Planck results estimate a lion share of $68\%$ for DE in the cosmic mass energy budget \cite{Ade14}.
 The natural choice for DE is the cosmological constant but it suffers from many puzzles like the fine tuning and coincidence problem.
 Therefore many dynamically varying DE candidates have been proposed in literature (for details see Refs.\cite{Copeland, Wang16} for reviews).
 Observations have confirmed that the cosmic speed up is a late time phenomena and has occurred at a redshift of the order $z_t \sim 1$.
 This indicates that, the universe has undergone a transition from a decelerated phase of expansion to an accelerating state in recent past.
 This cosmic transit phenomenon speculates an evolving deceleration parameter with a signature flipping.
 The rate at which the transition occurs usually determines the transit redshift $z_t$.

 The standard cosmological model is based upon the assumption of large scale isotropy and homogeneity of space.
-However, one can expect small scale anisotropies in the universe in view of the observations of temperature anisotropy in the Cosmic Microwave Background (CMB) radiation data from Wilkinson Microwave Anisotropy Probe (WMAP) and Planck.
-These data show some non trivial topology of the large scale cosmic geometry with asymmetric expansion \citep{ Watan09, Buiny06,tripa2}.
-Planck data also show a slight redshit of the power spectrum from exact scale invariance.
-Though the standard $\Lambda$CDM model is well supported by different measurements, at least at low multipoles, it does not fit to the temperature power spectrum data \cite{Ade14}.
+However, one can expect small scale anisotropies in the universe.
+There have been a lot of investigations on the anisotorpic features of the universe in recent times \cite{Watan09, Buiny06,tripa2, Ade14, Quartin2015, Ade16, Picon04, Jaffe05, Koivisto08a, Cooray10, Cook10,Colin11, Salehi16, campa1, campa3, gruppo, Koivisto06, Koivisto08, Bat09, akarsu1, akarsu2, Sadeh16, Bunn96}.
+Using the data from WMAP, many authors have claimed a departure from global isotropy so that there occurs a non trivial topology of the large scale cosmic geometry with asymmetric expansion \cite{ Watan09, Buiny06,tripa2}.
+The preliminary Planck data show a slight redshit of the power spectrum from exact scale invariance \cite{Ade14} eventhough some other analysis of Planck data go against the global anisotropy \cite{Quartin2015, Ade16}.
 Dark energy is also believed to be associated with the breakdown of global isotropy and can display anisotropic features \cite{Picon04, Jaffe05, Koivisto08a, Cooray10}.
 Employing the Union compilation of Type Ia Supernovae, Cook and Lynden-Bell found that a weak anisotropy in dark energy, mostly observable for higher redshift group with $z>0.56$, directed roughly towards the cosmic microwave background dipole \cite{Cook10}.
-While Friedman models (FRW) in the framework of General Relativity (GR) provide satisfactory explanations to various issues in cosmology, Bianchi type models have been constructed in recent times to handle the smallness in the angular power spectrum of temperature anisotropy \cite{campa1, campa3, gruppo, Koivisto06, Koivisto08, Bat09, akarsu1, akarsu2}.
-Moreover, Bianchi type models are the generalisation of the FRW models where the spatial isotropy is relaxed.
+Also, Colin et al. showed that the isotropic $\Lambda$CDM model is not consistent with the Union2 data with $z<0.05$ at $2 - 3\sigma$ \cite{Colin11}.
+The issue of the departure from global isotropy may be resolved in near future.
+However, Bianchi type models have been constructed in recent times to handle the issue of anisotropy \cite{campa1, campa3, gruppo, Koivisto06, Koivisto08, Bat09, akarsu1, akarsu2}.
+It is certain that Bianchi type models are the generalisation of the FRW models where the spatial isotropy is relaxed.